Function overviewNOTE: The illustration is schematic - details may differ depending on car model..

 If the car needs to be braked more heavily than the adaptive cruise control capacity and the driver does not brake, then the warning lamp and warning sound from the Collision warning system are used in order to alert the driver that immediate intervention is required.

-The adaptive cruise control only warns of vehicles which its radar unit has detected - hence a warning may not be given, or it may be given with a certain delay.
+The adaptive cruise control only warns of vehicles which the radar sensor has detected.
+Hence the warning may not be given, or it may be given with a certain delay.
+Do not wait for a warning without braking when so required.

 Steep roads and/or heavy load